sandiegojs/vanilla-browser-docs/docs/ajax.md

 })
 ```

-If you review the array of keys we're looping through, you'll notice we didn't include `skills_attributes` like we did when we posted the data.
+If you review the array of keys we're looping through, you'll notice we didn't include `skills` like we did when we posted the data.
 That's because the content of that property is more complex than the simple strings of the other properties.
 If we want to print them out we'll have to write some custom logic.

 Create a new dictionary term node like we do in the `forEach` callback, but set the text content to "skills".